 DApps are a ‘blockchain enabled’ website, where the Smart Contract is what allows it to connect to the blockchain.
 The easiest way to understand this is to understand how traditional websites operate.
 As opposed to traditional, centralized applications, where the backend code is running on centralized servers, DApps have their backend code running on a decentralized P2P network.
 Decentralized applications consist of the whole package, from backend to frontend.
 The smart contract is only one part of the Dapp.

 An IDE for Java development.
 Also can be used to set up Full and Solidity Nodes.

 Experience with the Solidity programming language is necessary for developing smart contracts on the Tron protocol.
 (See the documentation) Smart contracts in Tron are developed in the Solidity programming language.
 Solidity is a contract-oriented programming language for writing smart contracts.
 It is used for implementing smart contracts on various blockchain platforms.
 The TVM will be compatible with EVM environments so developers can build, debug and execute smart contracts in a mixed environment with Solidity.

 Various tools that are used for development requires command line knowledge to interact, run, and download.

-Tron-Studio is an IDE to develop/deploy/debug smart contract based on TVM.
-Similar to Remix IDE on the Ethereum platform, Tron Studio is an impactful, open source development tool that allows developers to write, deploy, and debug Solidity smart contracts on the Tron blockchain.
+Tron-Box is a development environment based on the Tron Virtual Machine (TVM) that allows developers to write, deploy and debug Solidity smart contracts on the Tron blockchain.